jalingo/MagicCloud/README.md

 mocksInPublicDatabase.dataModel.removeLast                       // <-- This will remove a record from the database.
 ```

 **Note:**  While multiple mirrors for the same data type in the same app reduces stability, it is supported.
-Any change will be reflected in all receivers, both in the local app and in other users' apps.
+Any change will be reflected in all mirrors, both in the local app and in other users' apps.

 ### MCUserRecord